 Thinkific is another Kajabi alternative and one of the big players in the online course platform industry.

-Thinkific seems to be optimized for solo entrepreneurs and small business and has a relatively stripped down and easy to follow structure.
+Thinkific seems to be optimized for solo entrepreneurs and small businesses and has a relatively stripped down and easy to follow structure.

 One of the best features of Thinkific is that it offers a free tier option so users can try out the platform and see if it’s right for them.

-The free-tire option only allows for 3 online courses but is for letting people try out the platform.
+The free-tier option only allows for 1 online course but is for letting people try out the platform.

 The Basic plan is the first “real” plan and gives you unlimited courses and students right off the bat.